-▲ ITA 111 Intermediate Italian I
+▲ FRE 111 - Intermediate French I

-This course offers review of fundamental skills of understanding, speaking, reading, and writing.
-This course is not generally open to native Italian speakers.
-Prerequisite: ITA 102 or 3 years of high school Italian.
+This course offers review of fundamental skills of understanding, speaking, reading and writing.
+Media are incorporated into the classroom experience and web-based materials are a required part of the course.
+This course is not generally open to native French speakers.

+Prerequisite: FRE 102 or three years high school French.

+▲ FRE 112 - Intermediate French II

+This course is a continuation of FRE 111.
+Not generally open to native French speakers.

+Prerequisite: FRE 111.
 3 lecture hours per week.
-3 credit hours.

-▲ ITA 112 Intermediate Italian II

-This course is a continuation of ITA 111.
-Prerequisite: ITA 111.
-3 lecture hours per week.
-3 credit hours.

-ITA 115 Italy: Its Art and Culture (Foreign Study)
+FRE 115 - French Culture and Civilization (Foreign Study)

-This course includes a survey of Italian art, culture, and civilization.
-Emphasis is on how geographical, political, social, and economic factors have shaped Italian life through the centuries.
-The aesthetic achievements in Italian painting, sculpture, and architecture are examined from the ancient period through Renaissance and Baroque art.
-This course is offered in conjunction with a trip to Italy and fulfills 3 credits in Modern Language or Fine Arts.
-3 credit hours.
+This course includes a comprehensive survey of French culture and civilization including geography, social and economic factors.
+The achievements in painting, sculpture and architecture will be examined.
+This course is offered only in conjunction with a trip to France or French Canada and fulfills one semester of the French Modern Language requirement.
+3 credit hours